pauljeter/pauljeter-astro/src/content/blog/why-i-switched-from-wordpress-to-astro.md

 heroImage: '/images/wordpress-to-astro.jpg'
 ---

-Many years ago, I cut my web development teeth on WordPress and I've been using it for my personal website for years.
-Recently, I decided to transition my personal website from WordPress to Astro—a modern static site generator built on JavaScript.
-Here’s why I made the switch and how it aligns with my experience and expectations.
+Many years ago, I cut my web development teeth on WordPress, and I've been using it for my personal website for years.
+Recently, I decided to transition my personal website from WordPress to Astro, a modern static site generator built on JavaScript.
+Here's why I made the switch and how it aligns with my experience and expectations.

 ## Why I Made the Switch